12 Tips for Traveling to Paris Alone

 Be prepared.

-Don’t just pack your bags and go.
-If you’re not prepared, you’re opening yourself up to unforeseen and potentially unsafe situations.
-Be sure to share your itinerary with loved ones (hotel reservations, flights, etc.), have the U.S embassies contact info on file and you can also register your trip with the State Department.
+You should have the U.S embassy’s contact info on file.
+And you can also register your trip with the State Department.
 Taking a few minutes to do this will give you and your loved ones some added peace of mind.

 And overall, do your research.
 Get context for Paris and understand cultural differences before you arrive.
+We provide pages upon pages to our En Route to Rêverie clients to feel more prepared to navigate France’s cultural differences and traditions.

 Consider hotels over airbnbs.

-So for solo travel – especially to a city you may not be super familiar with), I’d recommend staying in a hotel.
-Hotels can also be great assets for securing cabs, providing directions and booking you restaurant reservations and I find this to be particularly helpful when there is a language barrier.
+Hotels can also be great assets for securing cabs, providing directions and booking you restaurant reservations.
+And I find this to be particularly helpful when there is a language barrier.

 Have an extra charger on you.